-CO Alarms are designed to Alarm before there is an immediate life threat.
-Since you cannot see or smell CO, never assume it's not present • An exposure to 100 ppm of CO for 20 minutes may not affect average, healthy adults, but after 4 y these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired ppliances, and fireplaces.
-CO Alarms are intended to Alarm at carbon monoxide levels below those hat could cause a loss of ability to react to the dangers of carbon monoxide exposure.
-"This CO Alarm monitors the air at the Alarm, and is designed to Alarm before CO levels become life threatening.
-This allows you precious time to leave the house and correct the problem.
+Monoxide Alarms UL2034. $According \ to \ Underwriters \ Laboratories \ Inc. \ UL2034, Section \ 1-1.\ 2: \ ''Carbon \ monoxide \ Alarms \ covered$ by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
+CO Alarms are intended to Alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of carbon monoxide exposure, "This CO Alarm tors the air at the Alarm, and is designed to Alarm before CO levels become life threat allows you precious time to leave the house and correct the problem.
 This is only possible if Alarms are located, installed, and maintained as described in this manual.

-An exposure to 400 ppm of CO may cause headaches in average, healthy adults after 35 minutes, but can cause death after 2 hours.
-Standards: Underwriters Laboratories Inc. Single and Multiple Station Carbon etect CO levels below 30 ppm typically.
-UL tested for false Alarm resistance to Methane (500 ppm), Butane (300 ppm), Heptane (500 ppm), Ethyl Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
-Values measure gas and vapor concentrations in parts per million Audible Alarm: 85 dB minimum at 10 feet (3 meters).
+Gas Detection at Typical Temperature and Humidity Ranges: The CO Alarm is not formulated to etect CO levels below 30 ppm typically TIL tested for false Alarm resistance to Methane (500 ppm) Butane (300 ppm), Heptane (500 ppm), Ethyl Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
+Values measure gas and vapor concentrations in parts per million.